Debt is a slippery slope. It sucks.

 To get rid of your debts with the help of the side gigs, you must choose a work that you love to do; otherwise, you may feel stressed out due to the burden of work.

 It is recommended to consider a side hustle that is related to your interest.

 For example, if you’re an expert in writing, then freelance writing would be the best side hustle for earning some extra income.

 Or, if you love pets, then pet sitting with Rover can be the perfect choice to feel relaxed while earning a good amount.

 Decide a Debt Payoff Strategy

 A side hustle will help you to earn decent money.
-But until or unless you follow a proper debt-repayment strategy, making extra payment will not work.
+But unless you follow a proper debt-repayment strategy, simply making extra payments will not work.

 Target a debt that you want to pay off first.
-In terms of debt pay off strategy, you can go for the debt avalanche method, which can be done by yourself by targeting the highest interest rate debt while making minimum payments on the other debts.
+In terms of the debt pay-off strategy, you can go for the debt avalanche method, which can be done by yourself by targeting the highest interest rate debt while making minimum payments on the other debts.